-Slide 26 Ship strikes
+Slide 25 Ship strikes

-Shipping is the main way that goods are transported around the world, with up to 90% of cargo sent by ship.
+Shipping is the main way that goods are transported around the world.

 Increases in shipping over the last 50 years has led to two issues, the first we have already talked about, noise pollution.
 The second is ships hitting whales and other marine wildlife.